daattali/beautiful-jekyll/_posts/2015-01-04-first-post.md

 image: /img/hello_world.jpeg
 ---

-Zillow's API is a great tool to quickly retrieve real estate data to help calculate ROI on a potential property.
+Zillow's API is a great tool to quickly retrieve real estate data to help calculate ROI on a property.
 If you haven't used the API, you should check it out [here](https://www.zillow.com/howto/api/APIOverview.htm).

-I use the PyZillow python wrapper for Zillow's API because it makes it seamless to pull Zillow data straight into Python with a few simple functions.
+I use the PyZillow python wrapper for Zillow's API, so I can pull Zillow data right into Python with a few simple functions.
 If you are not new to the PyZillow package and you have ran into issues pulling rent data, then look no further as I have your simple solution right here!

 **Step 1:** Download the pyzillow package: